Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 On Saturday, 20 trucks of aid were allowed to enter Gaza from Egypt through the Rafah crossing, the first time anything has gone into the territory since Israel imposed a complete siege two weeks ago.

-Gaza’s Hamas-run Interior Ministry reported heavy Israeli airstrikes across the territory overnight into Sunday, including southern areas where Israel had told Palestinians to seek refuge.
-The ministry said that among the sites hit were homes and a cafe in the south where dozens of residents had sought shelter.
+Heavy airstrikes were reported across Gaza, including in the southern part of the coastal strip, where Israel has told civilians to seek refuge.
+At the Al-Aqsa hospital in Deir al-Balah, south of the evacuation line, several bodies wrapped in white shrouds were lined up outside on the ground.

+Khalil al-Degran, a hospital official, said more than 90 bodies had been brought in since early Sunday, as the sound of nearby bombing echoed behind him.
+He said 180 wounded people had arrived, mostly children, women and the elderly who had been displaced from other areas.

 Israel’s military has said it is striking Hamas members and installations, but does not target civilians.
-Palestinian militants have continued daily rocket attacks, with Hamas saying it targeted Tel Aviv early Sunday.
+Palestinian militants have fired over 7,000 rockets at Israel, according to the military, and Hamas says it targeted Tel Aviv early Sunday.

-Israeli Prime Minister Benjamin Netanyahu convened his Cabinet late Saturday to discuss the expected ground invasion, Israeli media reported.
-A military spokesman, Rear Adm.
-Daniel Hagari, said Israel planned to step up airstrikes starting Saturday as preparation for the “next stages of the war.”
+The military says it plans to step up airstrikes ahead of the “next stages of the war,” without elaborating.

-Israel has vowed to crush Hamas but has given few details about what it envisions for Gaza if it succeeds.
-Yifat Shasha-Biton, a Cabinet minister, told Channel 13 TV there was broad consensus in the government that there will have to be a “buffer zone” in Gaza to keep Palestinians away from the border.

-An Israeli ground assault would likely lead to a dramatic escalation in casualties on both sides.
 More than 1,400 people in Israel have been killed in the war — mostly civilians slain during the initial Hamas attack.
-At least 210 people were captured and dragged back to Gaza, including men, women, children and older adults.
+At least 212 people were captured and dragged back to Gaza, including men, women, children and older adults.
 Two Americans were released on Friday in what Hamas said was a humanitarian gesture.

 More than 4,300 people have been killed in Gaza, according to the Hamas-run Health Ministry.
 That includes the disputed toll from a hospital explosion.